green4j/d4m/README.md

 # d4m

-In-memory data collections, typically with eviction to external memory such as SSD, NVMe, or similar storage.
+In-memory data collections, typically with eviction to external memory such as SSD/NVMe, or similar storage.